The best travel suitcase (2021): find the ideal size whatever the trip

-As seasoned travellers know, the best way to take the stress out of flying, cruising or road trips is to be organised.
+As seasoned travellers know, the best way to take the stress out of flying, cruising or road trips is to be organised - and the best travel suitcase will help you to that.

-That principle extends to your luggage, especially on shorter trips when maximising space or protecting the contents from emerging creased or damaged.
+Having the right travel suitcase is essential - especially on shorter trips when maximising space or protecting the contents from emerging creased or damaged is paramount.
 It can be the difference between a relaxing break and a breakdown.

 It pays to choose a case that’s right for the job.
 Slim and lightweight enough to zip past bag-drop?
 Or small enough to squeeze into the boot of a compact hire car, while still having space for all your stuff?